Printer-friendly version

 1. Approval of courses and course-level changes are normally the responsibility of the Executive Dean.

-1. forms part of an introduction of a new program, or plan in an existing program;
+1. forms part of the introduction of a new program or a new plan in an existing program;

 2. incorporates non-standard design;

-3. requires consultation with relevant academic units that can contribute to respective areas of discipline expertise, including adherence to the requirements of PPL 3.20.05 Collaborative Service Teaching - Policy; or
+3. requires consultation with relevant academic units that can contribute to respective areas of discipline expertise, including adherence to the requirements of the Collaborative Service Teaching Policy; or

-4. requires consultation with relevant external and accrediting bodies.
+4. requires consultation with relevant external and/or accrediting bodies.

 The Executive Dean or Associate Dean (Academic) may consult the Deputy Vice-Chancellor (Academic) to determine if a proposal under clause 2 should be considered by CAPP.